Grief and Bereavement of Children with Intellectual Disabilities: Current Research and Practice

 Continuing Education (CE) credits are not available for webinar playbacks.

-Instructional Level: Basic – This best describes a topic or issue that the prospective audience is encountering for the first time in a meaningful way
+Instructional Level: Intermediate – This best describes a topic or issue that the audience likely has a theoretical foundation for understanding and/or a working knowledge.

 Format: Live Interactive Webinar